-Many members are required to pay other Medicare premiums.
+Many members are required to pay other Medicare premiums

-You must continue paying your Medicare premiums to remain a member of the plan.
-This includes your premium for Part B. It may also include a premium for Part A which affects members who aren't eligible for premium free Part A.
+In addition to paying the monthly plan premium, you must continue paying your Medicare premiums to remain a member of the plan.
+This includes your premium for Part B.

 Section 4.3 Part D Late Enrollment Penalty